ansible/ansible/docsite/rst/playbooks_intro.rst

 Run ``ansible-pull --help`` for details.

-There's also a `clever playbook <https://github.com/ansible/ansible-examples/blob/master/language_features/ansible_pull.yml>`_ available to using ansible in push mode to configure ansible-pull via a crontab!
+There's also a `clever playbook <https://github.com/ansible/ansible-examples/blob/master/language_features/ansible_pull.yml>`_ available to configure ansible-pull via a crontab from push mode.

 .. _tips_and_tricks: